WinSetView

 No (other than a few optional settings).
 WinSetView creates a copy of the Windows folder view defaults, edits that copy, and applies it to the current user.
 The changes do not affect other users and are only part of the current user’s profile.

-Yes, as described under Restore above, WinSetView creates a backup every run that can be restored at any time.
+Yes, as described under Restore above, if Backup is checked, WinSetView creates a backup every run that can be restored at any time.
 You can also revert the Explorer views to Windows defaults at any time.
-However, be sure to check the Options screen and set those options as desired, as they are not part of the backup.
+However, be sure to check the Explorer Options screen and set those options as desired, as only some of those settings are captured in the backup.

 Yes, but it’s not convenient and currently is only practical on Windows 10 (or Windows 11 configured to use the Windows 10 Explorer) because the option Also apply this template to all subfolders is broken in the Windows 11 Explorer.